10 Best Trail Running Shorts Tested & Rated

 Q: When are running shorts considered too short?

-A: This question is normally asked of how short is short?so shorts come in quite a number of height variety and is upon you to decide which one suits you most,depending on your height as well.The very short should be around 1 inch and this goes up to around 7 inch, past this point it is no longer considered a short ,we would advise you to go for the perfect height according to your height but majorly between 4 inch and 5 inch is a good height short ,this also helps prevent chaffing among other injuries.
+A: This question is normally asked how short is short?so shorts come in quite a number of height variety and is upon you to decide which one suits you most, depending on your height as well.The very short should be around 1 inch and this goes up to around 7 inches, past this point it is no longer considered a short ,we would advise you to go for the perfect height according to your height but majorly between 4 inch and 5 inch is a good height short ,this also helps prevent chaffing among other injuries.

 Q: what should I do to prevent chafing?

-A: When we talk of irritating thigh or body parts it comes without say that our running clothes are responsible for that. when the shorts seam can rub against the skin this can magnify the problem to a worse condition that brings chaffing of the skin. in this case if you have running shorts and you consider them to be the reason for your chaffing kindly consider getting another pair that will be a bit longer to prevent the friction caused by your current one.also try looking for compression shortd that are much long and put them on before putting your shorts on.the fabric you pick is also very important too ,cotton is often considered as a wrong choice since when it gets wet it stays wet ,look for one that has a good ventilation
+A: When we talk of an irritating thigh or body parts it comes without say that our running clothes are responsible for that. when the shorts seam can rub against the skin this can magnify the problem to a worse condition that brings chaffing of the skin. in this case, if you have running shorts and you consider them to be the reason for your chaffing kindly consider getting another pair that will be a bit longer to prevent the friction caused by your current one.also, try looking for compression shorts that are much longer and put them on before putting your shorts on.the fabric you pick is also very important too, cotton is often considered as a wrong choice since when it gets wet it stays wet, look for one that has a good ventilation

 Below are some sources we used while conducting our research: